 Several new developments regarding FAAH-inhibitors were reported at the 2008 ICRS conference in Scotland.
 A Virginia Commonwealth University team reported that FAAH suppression reduced itching and scratching among rodents with experimentally induced pruritus.
 University of Calgary scientist Keith Sharkey disclosed that drugs targeting endocannabinoid degradation relieved experimentally-induced colitis.
-And Sandor Baktai at the U.S. National Institute of Health found that URB597 lowered the blood pressure of hypertensive rats, suggesting that FAAH inhibition may provide a remedy for hyper-
+And Sandor Baktai at the U.S. National Institute of Health found that URB597 lowered the blood pressure of hyperten-